IBMDeveloperBNL/hlfabric-lab/README.md

 "fabric-network": "^1.4.0"
 ```

-Now, run `npm install` in the same directory as before -- the root folder of your business service.
+Now, run `npm install` in the same directory (`~/Development/blockchain/ibm-tnw2019-bc`) as before.

-When our blockchain network was started for the first time (in part 3 of this pattern), an admin user was registered with our Certificate Authority.
+When the blockchain network was started for the first time (in Part 3 of this pattern), an admin user was registered with our Certificate Authority.
 Now we need to send an enroll call to the CA server and retrieve the enrollment certificate (eCert) for this user.
-We won’t delve into enrollment details here, but stop by saying that the SDK and by extension our applications need this cert in order to form a user object for the admin.
+We won’t delve into enrollment details here, but suffice by saying that the SDK --- and by extension our applications --- need this cert in order to form a user object for the admin.
 This user object (identity) is needed to connect to the Hyperledger Fabric gateway (line 30 in the `blockchainClient.ts` file).

 To enroll the admin user, type the following in the `local_fabric` folder of your business service.